luc-blaeser/gcbench/README.md

 Moreover, GC limit tests can be selectively run (see also below):

 ```
-./limit-test.sh <compacting|copying> <scenario_name>
+./limit.sh <compacting|copying> <scenario_name>
 ```

 ## Reports and Charts

 The `reports` folder contains the measurement results:

-* CSV file per test case: Each line lists the statistics values at measurement point, i.e. a scenario step where the GC got a chance to run.
+* Performance CSV file per test case: Each line lists the statistics values at measurement point, i.e. a scenario step where the GC got a chance to run.
+* Limit CSV file per test case: This summarizes the memory limits that each scenario can allocate per GC.
-* Chart file per test case: Different HTML5 charts, showing memory, allocation, and runtime behavior over the series of execution steps.
+* Chart file per test case: Different HTML5 performance charts, showing memory, allocation, and runtime behavior over the series of execution steps.
-* One summary HTML page: Aggregation of different metrics for all test cases, with links to the corresponding chart pages.
-Additionally, it shows the maximimum number allocations and heap space that can be performed in the scenario.
+* One summary HTML page: Aggregation of different performance and limit metrics for all test cases, with links to the corresponding chart pages.

 # Cases

 Different test scenarios are run with the available GC implementations, each such combination called a test case.

+Two different measurements are performed:
+* Performance measurements: Determining various runtime and memory metrics per test case
+* Limit tests (for specific scenarios only): Determining the maximum number of memory that can be used

-All scenarios are configured to run successully in all cases, without hitting any limits (instruction limit, heap size limit).
+**Note**: In contrast to limit tests, the performance measurement are configured to run successully for all test cases, without hitting any limits (instruction limit, heap size limit).
 This is necessary for the comparability of the performance results.

 ## Linked List (Small Items)